I had a dream, not long ago.

 Let me paraphrase you, Mr. Freud: I would say that scents are the royal road to our olfactory memories, conscious and unconscious!
-Also, nowdays we have aromachology, the psychology of understanding how we react to certain smells.
+Also, nowadays we have aromachology, the psychology of understanding how we react to certain smells.

 Yes, the fragrance designers are well aware of the power of scents, or as Proust put it, little Madeleine cookies planted in our memory.
 Scents have evocative powers.
-By stimulating the olfactory pathways to the brain’s limbic system (which processes smell, mediates mood and stores memory) a fragrance CAN bring back or forth a sense of energy, sensuality, confidence or exhilaration!
+By stimulating the olfactory pathways to the brain’s limbic system (which processes smell, mediates mood, and stores memory) a fragrance CAN bring back or forth a sense of energy, sensuality, confidence, or exhilaration!

-Olfactory impressions aside, I did visit to experience specific scents from Vienna, focusing this time on WienerBlut collection, one fragrance in particular: Freudian Wood.
+Olfactory impressions aside, I did visit to experience specific scents from Vienna, focusing this time on the WienerBlut collection, one fragrance in particular: Freudian Wood.

 The term WienerBlut was coined in 1873 and describes the unique blend of archness and hedonism attributed to the Viennese.
-It implies never-ending nostalgia, the longing for turn-of –the-century Vienna and it’s unique atmosphere.
-It’s the essence of Vienna, lifestyle and spirit of the city, although you might know the term because of the waltz or operetta by Johann Strauss II, an album by Falco, a song by the Austrian metal band Stahlhammer or a song from Rammstein.
+It implies never-ending nostalgia, the longing for turn-of-the-century Vienna, and its unique atmosphere.
+It’s the essence of Vienna, lifestyle, and spirit of the city, although you might know the term because of the waltz or operetta by Johann Strauss II, an album by Falco, a song by the Austrian metal band Stahlhammer or a song from Rammstein.
 I will remain by these positive interpretations of this term, sticking mostly to the one which translates it as Viennese Spirit.

 Perfume making has a long tradition in Vienna, blooming in the times of the Habsburg monarchy.
 Lavender water variations, Kniže as an Imperial Court supplier, even today a timeless classic.
 WienerBlut was founded in 2009. by Alexander Lauber and creates fragrances based on original formulas and frags of 19th century Vienna, bringing back these imperial period scents but with a modern twist.

-It is a small company, niche oriented, featuring an Austrian perfumer, Yogesh Kumar.
+It is a small company, niche-oriented, featuring an Austrian perfumer, Yogesh Kumar.
 The first fragrance line was introduced in 2009., some perfumes were discontinued, but the new lineup is truly worth a sniff.

 They are niche by every possible definition, being authentic and minding the quality of the ingredients, sporting a Nose and a certain degree of sustainability.

-The packaging concept is simple, the bottle does not take attention away from the perfume and over all packaging is more about the content and less about the frills.
+The packaging concept is simple, the bottle does not take attention away from the perfume and overall packaging is more about the content and less about the frills.
 My cup of tea.

-As I wrote to Alexander, he recommended that I visit KussMund, located in the centre of the city.
+As I wrote to Alexander, he recommended that I visit KussMund, located in the center of the city.
 So I did, and a wonderful place it is, check the link.
 With a very helpful and perfume storytelling SA.
 Here you can find the whole WienerBlut collection:

 „In the world of Freud, wood stands for